isaaclyman/wait-for-it/README.md

 `new Chainable(null?, Behavior?)`: When constructed without arguments or with `null`, this returns an incomplete Chainable.
 The `push()` method must be used on the Chainable or it will never complete.
 See the Behavior section for details on the optional second argument.

 `new Chainable([fn1, fn2, ..fnN], Behavior?)`: When constructed with an array of functions that return a Promise, this returns a Chainable.
 Going in order, each function will be called and its Promise will be completed before the next function is called.
-This may also be called with an array of functions that return a Promise.
+This may also be called with an array of functions that return an IWhenable.

 ### Object methods